Engage

 • Refusal to Identify and Comply

-• Harm to a Person
+• Harm to Others

 • Theft, Property Damage, Vandalism

-• Rioting
+• Falsification

 • Violation of Local, State, or Federal Laws or Ordinances